hujun-open/shouchan/Readme.md

 ```
 /*
 This example demonstrate an zip file utility has two actions: show and zip, each action has different configuration via struct zipShowCfg and zipArchiveCfg.
+Basic idea is to define a struct that implements shouchan.ActionConfig interface for each action

 */
 package main